Sameer-Karoshi/Leetcode-Solutions-In-Java/README.md

 # Leetcode Coding Quetions & Solutions
-## Mainly Focusing on the LeetCode Coding Questions Solutions in Java.
+## Mainly Focusing on the Daily LeetCode Coding Questions & Solutions in Java.